BartInTheField/ihomer-serverless-graphq-workshop/README.md

 ### Filling the database

 Before we start we need to fill the database, a mutation is available to reset the database with some data.
 In the GraphQl playground execute the mutation `resetDatabase()`.

+## Exercise 1 - Profile

+Try to implement a new query `listProfiles`, return all profiles in our database.

+_TIP: Look at other Query's and the setup done in `serverless.yml`_

+## Exercise 2 - Wallet profile relation

+Add the profile relation to the wallet queries.

+## Exercise 3 - Add all relations to profile

+Make sure you can query the wallet of the profile, the coin and the market price.